runsy/eraz/README.md

 ## Spawn

-By default some merchants spawn in the world.
+By default some merchants spawn in the world and after a time are leaving.
 See the 'eraz.conf' file to enable/disable and config.

 ## Licenses